crissdev/next-secrets/README.md

 ### Data Storage

-The application stores data in a JSON file.
-The file location must be configured using the `DATA_FILE_PATH` environment variable.
+The application stores data in a PostgreSQL database.
+The database connection must be configured using the `DATABASE_URL` environment variable.

 ### Optional Encryption